RupeshKumar4511/Web-Designing-and-Development/README.md

 # Stack and Heap memory :
-All the primitive datatypes are stored in Stack memory and in the stack memory copy of the variables values are used.
+All the primitive datatypes are stored in Stack memory and From stack memory, copy of the variable's values are used.
 <br>
-All the non primitive datatypes are stored in the Heap memory and a reference is passed to variables which use it.
+All the non primitive datatypes are stored in the Heap memory and a reference is passed to variables which use it and these reference are stored in stack memory.
 <br>
 <img src="./Image/sh.jpg" alt="">